 |Mary Lynn Hetherington||2017||3 years||2020|

 |Ron Lindstrom||2018||3 years||2021|

 |Jo MacDonald||2019||3 years||2022|

 Dr. Ron Lindstrom is an Adjunct Professor at The University of BC and Royal Roads University.
 With his extensive experience in the health system and keen interest in integrating research and practice, he works as a Health Systems Consultant.
 He is the Evaluation Lead for the BC Emergency Medicine Network.
 Ron holds a Master’s degree in health services planning and administration, and a PhD which focused on finding common ground in community-based participatory planning.
 While new to Salt Spring and to Fire Rescue, Ron is well versed in the role of trustees and is committed to meeting the needs of our community with a collaborative, evidence-informed approach to policy and decision-making.

 ROLLIE COOK – TRUSTEE

 As a two-term Member of the Alberta Legislative Assembly as well as the managing partner of a successful advertising agency and his several-decade role as Chairman of the Board of a fast growing Chinese real estate company, Rollie brings a wealth of talent to the Fire Trustees.
-Committed to moving forward courageously to address issues such as response times, fiscal balance, and innovative options to address complex problems, Rollie is the newest addition to the Fire Trustee team.
+Committed to moving forward courageously to address issues such as response times, fiscal balance, and innovative options to address complex problems.

 MARYLYNN HETHERINGTON – TRUSTEE